Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/kishi.md

   - name: "Constrict"
     desc: "⬻  1d10+9 (1d10+9) piercing, DC 26 ([[rules/conditions.md#Grabbed|grabbed]] by jaws only; page 304)"
   - name: "Head Spin"
     desc: "⭓  The kishi switches between showing their attractive human face and their snarling hyena face.
-A kishi can use their innate spell and their [[Deception]] and [[Diplomacy]] skills only when their human face is showing, and they can use their jaws [[Strike]] only when their hyena face is showing."
+A kishi can use their innate spell and their [[compendium/skills.md#Deception|Deception]] and [[compendium/skills.md#Diplomacy|Diplomacy]] skills only when their human face is showing, and they can use their jaws [[Strike]] only when their hyena face is showing."
   - name: "Sudden Charge"
     desc: "⬺  The kishi [[Stride|Strides]] twice.
 If they end their movement within melee reach of at least one enemy, they can make a melee [[Strike]] against that enemy."
   - name: "Vicelike Jaws"